Londoners vow to defend themselves against rioters

 Police have warned that vigilantes are putting their own safety at risk and could make matters worse.
 The risks were highlighted by the death of three Muslim men run over by a car while protecting their area in the central English city of Birmingham on Tuesday.

-Critics say taking the law into your own hands can be an excuse for more thuggish behavior which could inflame racial and social tensions.
+Critics say taking the law into your own hands can be an excuse for more thuggish behaviour which could inflame racial and social tensions.

 London's Metropolitan Police flooded the streets of the capital with 16,000 officers on Tuesday night in an effort to quell the violence.
 In addition to the officers there were locally formed groups determined to stop any looting.